 At Key Stage 4, students can choose to study GCSE Fine Art or GCSE Photography

-Students are encouraged to develop creative skills, learning to use their imagination and gaining confidence in taking risks.
-Students develop competence, with increasing independence, in refining and developing ideas and proposals, personal outcomes or solutions.
-Additionally, they develop cultural knowledge, understanding and application of art, craft, design, photography in historical and contemporary contexts, societies and cultures.
+Students develop creative skills, using their imagination and gaining confidence in taking risks.
+Students develop competence, and increasing independence, in refining and developing ideas and proposals, personal outcomes or solutions.
+Additionally, they develop cultural knowledge, understanding and application of art, craft, design and photography in historical and contemporary contexts, societies and cultures.

-In Year 10 students follow a structured course which allows them to develop a wide range of skills in using a variety of materials and techniques.
-Students study and respond to the work of selected artists and photographers and analyse the work of other artists, photographers, designers and craftspeople.
-Students then go on to develop their own ideas, completing each project with a final piece of work which shows the skills that they have accumulated.
+In Year 10, students follow a structured course, developing a wide range of skills in using a variety of materials and techniques.
+Students develop skills in analysing the work of other artists, photographers, designers and craftspeople.
+All work is developed as part of a theme and students go on to develop their own ideas and complete each project with a final piece of work which shows the skills that they have accumulated.

-In Year 11 techniques and processes are further developed and, as the course progresses, students develop more independent ways of working.
-They sit a mock exam and this allows them the experience of working in a sustained manner.
+In Year 11 techniques and processes are further developed and as the course progresses students develop more independent ways of working.
+They sit a mock exam and this allows them to experience of working in a sustained manner.

 We follow the AQA GCSE specification.
 Students produce a portfolio of work which accounts for 60% of the overall marks.
 This work is handed in after Christmas in Year 11 and students then work on the externally set assignment which is set by the exam board.
-This accounts for 40% of the marks.
 Work is marked by the centre (Richard Lander School) and moderated by AQA.
 There is no written exam for this subject.

 Both courses are very popular and our results reflect the success and outstanding quality of work produced.
-At GCSE individuality is always encouraged and as a consequence the range of work tends to be diverse in its originality.
-We welcome friends and family to our outstanding GCSE Art and GCSE Photography exhibitions at the end of the course to recognise our students’ success.
+At GCSE, individuality is always encouraged and as a consequence the range of work tends to be diverse in its originality.
+We welcome friends and family to our outstanding GCSE Art and GCSE Photography exhibitions at the end of the course to recognise our students’ success and creative talents.